Defaulter v2 - Now with loudness detection!

 Apple made lots of security updates with Mojave OS.
 All the apps are now under strict control of what they can and can not access on your computer.

-Defaulter uses Pro Tools to send commands to OS, and then uses OS to send commands to Pro Tools.
+Defaulter uses Pro Tools to send commands to OS, and then it uses OS to send commands to Pro Tools.

 Defaulter only adjusts the clip gain.
 It does not in any way alter the original audio.